paldepind/Kran/README.md

 Kran.system(systemObj)
 ```

+The `systemObj` can contain the following properties

+* `component`: A component id or an array of component ids that the function
+depends on.
+* `pre`: A function called once before the `every` function when the system is
+run.
+* `every`: A function being called once for every entity that has the
+component required by the component.
+As arguments the function is given the
+entities components followed by the entity itself.
+* `post`: Like `every` except it is called after `every`.
+* `arrival`: Called whenever an entity not satisfying the system gets a
+  component added making it satisfy the system.
+The components and the entity
+  is passed as arguments.

 ### Running systems
 When systems groups are created a function with the same name as the group will
 be attached to `kran.system`.
 It allows running all the systems in the group